Recommended children's booklists sorted by age or topic

 Bursting with all kinds of life, the Amazon is one of the most incredible places on Earth.
 This richly illustrated picture book brings to life this extraordinary region for young children, exploring its tropical rainforest and scenic landscapes.
 It showcases the lush wildlife, diverse communities and life-saving medicines that can all be found there and therefore why it is so important that we act to protect this special part of the planet from the impact of climate change.

-Rainforests are warm, wet and dense forest habitats and are filled with millions of types of plants and animals (including some yet to be discovered!).
+Rainforests are warm, wet and dense forest habitats filled with millions of plants and animals (including some yet to be discovered!).
 Rainforest expeditions can easily capture the imaginations of young readers.
 From canopies and capybaras to epiphytes and explorers, we’ve got it covered in our selection of the best children’s books for the rainforest topic…

 Step inside the fascinating world of tropical rainforests where you’ll encounter an enormous variety of flora and fauna!
 This gorgeously illustrated picture book is a wonderful way to introduce children to the world of nature and conservation.
 In this colour non-fiction text, you’ll discover amazing rainforest animals, learn about the diverse range of life-giving plants, and find out why the Amazon rainforest is known as the “lungs” of our Earth.